All Episodes

 Shocking.

-It's absolutely shocking, my horrific.
+It's absolutely shocking, my friend.

 I'm what you call a rule follower, and I am following the rules, and it's not my responsibility by law.

-You only have one choice, and that's to send these people over to acorn.
+You only have one choice, and that's to send these people over to Acorn.

 It happens all the time.

-Twenty-five of them, and they're not they're not the upper middle and upper class.
+And they're not the upper middle and upper class.

-Well, and and that's it.
+Well, and that's it.

 Not me.